funkysi1701/funkysi1701.github.io/content/posts/2015/tidying-my-desktop.md

 category="tech"
 keywords = ["", ""]
 description =  "My desktop is always a mess.
-I constantly download files there and forget all about them." summary = "My desktop is always a mess.
 I constantly download files there and forget all about them." showFullContent = false readingTime = true copyright = false